 Submission.
 Simply push your code using git push origin main (or simply git push).
-For late days will we look at the timestamp on our server.
+You need to make your own commits (as many as you'd like).
+For late days we will look at the timestamp on our server.
 We will never use your commit times as proof of submission, only when you push your code to the course Git server.